 The ADT Department are currently offering the following AQA GCSE exam courses: Food Preparation & Nutrition, Fine Art and Design & Technology.
 (See posters below).

 For GCSE parents will be expected to pay a one-off contribution towards all necessary materials and equipment for each exam (including recommended text books where appropriate) for Year 10, and then in Year 11 pupils can either source their own materials and equipment or purchase them from the ADT Department shop.

 Within the department there is an ADT shop selling basic equipment.
 Open daily 1 – 1.30pm, pupils can buy items (cash only) at reduced prices.
 The ADT shop also sells aprons, art carriers, maths equipment and display folders suitable for ADT GCSE controlled assessments.
 Please click here for further information.

 South Charnwood High School produce their own recipe book packed with tried and tested recipes.
 All of the recipes used in Food Technology classes throughout years 7, 8 and 9 are included, (and more).
-A copy of the book can be bought from the ADT shop or downloaded here.
+A copy of the recipe book can be downloaded here.